Agent News by The Agent Times

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, so baseline is 3.
-The description does not add any parameter context beyond the schema, sticking to the alias note only.
+Schema description coverage is 100%, so the baseline is 3.
+The description does not add per-parameter details but relates them to the overall process.
+The schema already provides good descriptions for each parameter.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.